-However, crisis-wracked Venezuela with a high threat from violent crime, food and medicine shortages also affected Margarita Island, once a popular port of call for cruise ships.
+However, crisis-wracked Venezuela with a high threat from violent crime, food, and medicine shortages also affected Margarita Island, once a favourite port of call for cruise ships.

-For the past several years, an economic freefall and security concerns have caused the massive drop in tourism on Isla Margarita.
+For the past several years, economic freefall and security concerns have caused a massive drop in tourism on Isla Margarita.

 With no cruise ships in the port and no direct flights from America and Europe, the once-booming Margarita Island had to approach survival mode tourism.

 GOOD TO KNOW:

-Isla Margarita is likely safer that the mainland, though it may be best to wait until the situation in the nation cools down.
+Isla Margarita is likely safer than the mainland.
+However, it may be best to wait until the situation in the nation cools down.

 Meanwhile, those who wish to visit the island now should check for the current travel alerts and warnings before booking a trip.
 Try your best to blend in and stay away from danger to avoid landing yourself into any kind of trouble.

-Once order is restored in Venezuela, Margarita Island will again become a great starting point on your Caribbean journey.
+Once an order is restored in Venezuela, Margarita Island will again become a great starting point on your Caribbean journey.

 HOW TO GET TO ISLA MARGARITA

 Not long ago, it was easy to get to Isla Margarita.
 Thanks to the direct flights from Europe, all-inclusive holidays, and a cruise ship tours, the island was getting sought-after.

 Currently, getting to Margarita Island can take a little more effort.
 With no direct flights from North America and Europe, Margarita Island has become hard-to-get-to.

-To get to the island, visitors must first fly into either Caracas or Barcelona in Venezuela, or other countries where they need to catch a direct flight to Porlamar on Margarita Island.
+To get to the island, you must first fly into either Caracas or Barcelona in Venezuela.
+Alternatively, to other countries where you need to catch a direct flight to Porlamar on Margarita Island.
 Porlamar is serviced mostly by the Venezuelan airlines (Avior or Estelar).
 Flights from Caracas are inexpensive during the week because the island is a popular weekend destination for the locals.